Nadine2016/knative/faq.md

 An *Application* in a Coligo service that runs your code to serve HTTP requests.
 Applications  are organized and run within a defined [Project](#what-is-project).

 Build your code in any language, using your favorite libraries, dependencies, and tools.
 When you create your Application, you will specify the where your code resides.
-The Application has a private URL for incoming requests.
+The Application has a URL for incoming requests.

 The number of running instances of an Application are automatically scaled up or down (to zero) based on incoming workload.